hanszt/maven-test-project/README.md

 ---

+### Running tests

+Run `mvn clean test` to run all tests using mvn

+If you get a module not found error while trying to run the tests via intellij, then first do a `mvn clean install` from here.
+After that, check that your intellij Maven-home-path is set to your local maven installation.

+---

 ## Cleaning all modules

 There is a [clean all](clean-all.cmd) file which can be used to  clean all existing modules in this project.